 Better still, the first sentence of this paragraph is understood that there are other previous sightings not mentioned in the text (in other words, the frequent observations are a good indication that the species is breeding there or somewhere near rather than a vagrant from far away).

 The population of Bearded Vulture in Morocco is also very small and endangered.
 With this good news from Algeria, at least we can’t say that the North African population is only present in Morocco.
 Yes, it is still endangered but its presence in more than one sub-population is much better.

 Excerpt from the report:

 De nouvelles observations supplémentaires aux printemps 2012 et 2014 d’adultes planant sur les hauteurs du Parc National de Theniet El Had, ont redonné du souffle à l’équipe du Parc afin d’approfondir ses connaissances sur ce très rare rapace particulièrement sur son utilisation du territoire, et sur ses corridors biologiques choisis.
 Un travail d’investigation et de suivi et en cours d’élaboration.

 In a short note about the Bearded Vulture in Morocco, Cherkaoui (2005) briefly mentioned “…and probably now extinct in Algeria and Tunisia“.
-Similarly, Godino et al. (2005) wrote: “La población de Quebrantahuesos de Marruecos, la única que mantiene la especie en el norte de África…” (= the authors implied that the species is extinct in Algeria and Tunisia).
-I think that the word “extinct” should be avoided unless there is strong evidence based on facts that a species is indeed extinct (this is true for any species and anywhere).
-A similar case was the announcement of the extinction of the Andalusian Buttonquail by Violani & Massa (1993), this was later proven wrong as the species still occur – and even abundant locally – in the Doukkala region of Morocco.
+Similarly, Godino et al. (2005) wrote: “La población de Quebrantahuesos de Marruecos, la única que mantiene la especie en el norte de África…” (= in both papers, the authors implied that the species is extinct in Algeria and Tunisia).
+I think that the word “extinct” should be avoided unless there is strong evidence based on facts that a species is indeed extinct in a given region or country.
+A similar case was the ‘announcement’ of the extinction of the Andalusian Buttonquail by Violani & Massa (1993).
+This was later proven wrong as the species still occurs in the Doukkala region of Morocco and also in Algeria.